JijaProGamer/youtube-selfbot-api/README.md

 let page = await api.handleNewPage(false)

-// Logs into google, using some credentials
+// Logs into google, using some credentials or using cookies
 // Optional, but needed for publishing, commenting and liking
 // Logged in accounts views are better for SEO than guest views

-// Fails if password is invalid, browser got detected
+// Fails if password is invalid or browser got detected
+// if cookies are incorrect or undefined then it attempts to use credentials
+// and returns the new cookies

-// Or 2FA appears
+// if 2FA appears then a debug message will appear with the 2FA code
+// You have 30 seconds before the page closes

-await api.login(page, {
+let newCookies = await api.login(page, {
     email: "this_is_an_email@example.com",
     password: "This_Is_A_Password"
-})
+}, cookies)

 // Initialises the watcher
 // You must call handleSearchPage or goto on the page before this